Consensys/doc.goquorum/docs/GetStarted/GettingStartedOverview.md

 ## Creating a network deployed in the cloud

-[Quorum Cloud](https://github.com/ConsenSys/quorum-cloud) provides an example of how a GoQuorum network can be run on a cloud platform.
-It uses Terraform to create a 7 node GoQuorum network deployed on AWS using AWS ECS Fargate, S3 and an EC2.
+[Quorum Terraform](https://github.com/ConsenSys/quorum-terraform) provides an example of how a GoQuorum network can be run on a cloud platform on either AWS or Azure